Watch out! These Filipino movies will inspire you to travel the #PhilippinesFirst.

 Below are the steps:

-ING first rose to fame among Pinoy digital bankers because of their fairly high interest rates — but one of the things that really sets them apart is their check deposit feature.
-This has especially come in handy to those who’ve received check payments during the pandemic.
-Now, you can easily transfer the funds from your check to your desired bank account without having to step out of your house.
+ING first rose to fame among Pinoy digital bankers because of their fairly high interest rates — but one of the things that really set them apart was their check deposit feature.
+This proved especially useful to those who received check payments during the pandemic.
+Now, you can easily transfer funds from your check to your desired bank account without having to step out of your house.

-4. Send your desired amount to your bank account of choice via InstaPay (for real-time transfers) or PESONet (for same-day crediting if transfer is made before 3.30pm on a banking day).
+Once the funds are credited, transfer them to your preferred account via InstaPay (for real-time transfers) or PESONet (for same-day crediting if made before cut-off time).
+(UPDATED)

 The we list below are ideal for low priority transfers: Payments that don’t need to come in immediately.
 These interbank transfers are usually powered by PESONet or DragonPay — services that usually operate based on banking days and hours.